hrap1919/qbc/README.md

 qbclient [-p PASSWORD] URL LOGIN [BASH_OPT1] [BASH_OPT2] ...

 In the subshell a number of bash functions are defined which realize a client functionality (see the function description below).
-All these functions can be called in in the options of the qbclient script using the bash options syntax, for example:
+All these functions can be called through the qbclient options in the bash syntax, for example:

 qbclient -p 'the_password' http://localhost:8080 admin -c "qbprefset web_ui_max_auth_fail_count 10"